blinkloader/docs.blinkloader.com/automatic-image-optimizer.md

 **Step 2.
 Add image sources to the whitelist.**

-Resource whitelist allow Blinkloader to protect your account from other people willing to do optimizations on your behalf.
+Resource whitelist allows Blinkloader to protect your account from other people willing to do optimizations on your behalf.

-For example, if all images are located in a folder named `xyz`, then you can add the following: `example.com/xyz`.
+For example, if all images are located in a folder named `xyz`, then you can add `example.com/xyz` to the whitelist.

-This allows optimization of images such as:
+This lets optimization of images such as:
 * `https://example.com/xyz/logo.png`
 * `https://example.com/xyz/bg/foobar.png`